-The portion of your donation that went to fundraising brought in over $4 for every $1 invested.
+The portion of your donation that went to fundraising brought in $4 for every $1 invested.
 Thank you!

-We do not accept government funding and provide all programs and services at zero cost to the warriors, family members, and caregivers we serve.
+Wounded Warrior Project provides all programs and services at zero cost to the warriors, family members, and caregivers we serve.

 The IRS Form 990 is referred to more frequently by donors, other charitable groups, charity watch groups, and the public.
-As always, audited financials are available on our website.
+As always, our audited financials are available on our website.